 Wee'l Turtle: In Dunseith, you’ll find the Wee'l Turtle, a huge artistic work that is truly a one-of-a-kind.
 Constructed of more than 2,000 wheels painted green, it is a must-see tourist attraction.

 Tommy Turtle: The world's largest snowmobile-riding turtle in Bottineau is a tribute to the area's excellent winter activities.

-Wally the Walleye: The world's largest walleye.
+Wally the Walleye: The world's largest walleye is in Garrison.

 Wheat Monument: A permanent tribute in Williston to progress made from pioneer days to present day.
 The monument to agriculture rises 35 feet and black granite panels are made from same stone used in Viet Nam Memorial.

 Enchanted Highway: The Enchanted Highway features the world's largest metal sculptures produced by artist Gary Greff.

 Wahpper the Catfish: The world's largest catfish is in Wahpeton in southeastern North Dakota.